patfinder/vsx-shell-command/README.md

 A VSCode extension that allow user to run shell commands on selected text in the editor.

+## Caveat

+- This extension use `bash` shell to execute the shell commands.
+So you should have `bash` shell installed.
+- Bash comes with git.
+But you need to set the %PATH% `system` (not `user`) environment.
+Otherwise, it might not work.

 ## Features

 - You can call any command that is available in your shell.